It has become a popular option for patients seeking significant weight loss in a simple procedure that requires no maintenance.

 - It should NOT be taken as a pill after surgery.

-Protein is important after gastric sleeve surgery.
+Protein is essential after gastric sleeve surgery.
 It is recommended that you get at least 60 grams of protein per day after surgery.
 However, most doctors prefer a specific bariatric protein supplement.

-Below are some common options for bariatric protein supplements.
+Below are some standard options for bariatric protein supplements.

 - Bariatric fusion